evi0s/WMPFDebugger/README.md

 To check your installed version, navigate to Task Manager -> WeChatAppEx -> Right click -> Open file location -> Check the number between `RadiumWMPF` and `extracted`.

-To adapt to another version, find x-refs mentioned in `frida/hook.js` in IDA Pro to locate function offsets.
+To adapt to another version, please find the instructions in [ADAPTATION.md](ADAPTATION.md).
 Alternatively, you can submit an issue for new version adaption and I will try that if I have the binary.
 Note that only newer version adaption requests will be considered.

 To upgrade to the latest WMPF (WeChat version < 4.x), type in `:showcmdwnd` in the search bar (do not hit enter), then the command window should pop up.
 Type in `/plugin set_grayvalue=202&check_update_force` and hit enter, the latest WMPF plugin should be downloaded, if any updates are available.
 Restart the WeChat to apply plugin upgrade.